 The Fed and the Stock Market: A Tale of Sentiment States

-We show that the state of investor sentiment strongly affects the transmission of monetary policy to the stock market.
-Before the zero lower bound (ZLB), the impact of Federal funds rate (FFR) surprises is mostly potent when sentiment-driven overvaluation is followed by a correction, whereby the stock market increases by 0.8% in response to an unexpected FFR cut of 10 basis points.
+We analyze the period before the zero lower bound and show that the state of investor sentiment strongly affects the transmission of monetary policy to the stock market.
+The impact of Federal funds rate (FFR) surprises is mostly potent when sentiment-driven overvaluation is followed by a correction, whereby the stock market increases by 0.8% in response to an unexpected FFR cut of 10 basis points.
 Monetary easing surprises boost the stock market by alleviating investors’ fear and consequently, increasing their willingness to bear risk.
-At the ZLB, we find a significant effect from Large Scale Asset Purchases only during periods of decreasing sentiment.

 Keywords: Investor Sentiment, Monetary Policy Surprises, Event Study